Kyaw Moe Tun

-Kyaw Moe Tun (ကျော်မိုးထွန်း; born 28 July 1969) is a Burmese diplomat who currently serves as the Permanent Representative of Myanmar to the United Nations.
+Kyaw Moe Tun (ကျော်မိုးထွန်း; born 28 July 1969) is a Burmese diplomat who serves as the Permanent Representative of Myanmar to the United Nations.
 Prior to his appointment to UN, he had served as director-general of International Organizations and Economic Development Department under the Ministry of Foreign Affairs from 2016 to 2018.

 In 2021, while Tun was serving as ambassador, the Myanmar military overthrew the elected civilian government in a coup d'etat.
 Tun remained loyal to the civilian government.
 The military regime attempted to remove him from his post, but Tun remained in his position at the UN.

 Early life and education

 Kyaw Moe Tun was born on 28 July 1969.
 He holds a Bachelor of Arts in International Relations from the University of Yangon, and a Master of Business Administration from the International University of Japan.
 His father worked for a socialist party associated with the army chief who staged Myanmar's first coup in 1962, ushering in nearly half a century of isolationist military rule.